MerlinRose2000/Regexulous/Develop/regexulous.md

 ### Boundaries

 Word boundaries, or just Boundaries, are defined as positions that are either followed by a character and not preceded by one, or that are preceded by a character and not followed by one.
+For example, to match word boundaries, you would use \\b, and to match non-word boundaries, you would use \\B.

 ### Back-references

 Back-references serve as a functionality enabling the referencing and reusing of text captured by a capturing group within the same regex pattern.
 This feature offers a robust method for identifying repeated patterns and verifying intricate text structures.
+You could use \\1, \\2, etc., to refer to captured groups, for example, (\\w)\\1 matches repeated letters.

 ### Look-ahead and Look-behind

 The application of look-ahead and look-behind is beneficial in situations where we need to find a pattern that is dependent on the preceding or succeeding context.
+For example, a positive look-ahead, which asserts that a pattern follows, could use (?= ), and a negative look-ahead, which asserts that a pattern does not follow, could use (?! ).

 ## Author